Mercedes-AMG CLE53 Cabriolet (2025) review: pull up to the scene

 Mercedes-AMG CLE53 Cabriolet

 That power is channelled to all-four wheels through a nine-speed automatic ‘box and Mercedes’ 4Matic all-wheel drive system.
 It’ll divert torque to where it’s needed most, maximising grip and traction.
-In the spicier settings such as ESP Sport it’ll divert more power to the rear, and Drift mode it’ll divert all power to the rear.
+In the spicier settings such as ESP Sport it’ll divert more power to the rear, and in Drift mode it’ll divert all power to the rear.
 Finally, in the more sensible modes it’ll de-couple the front axle for efficiency’s sake.

 AMG’s ride control does a similar thing but with damping, and changes the rebound and compression of each wheel independently, depending on the driving situation and what mode you’re in.